8 eCommerce Design Trends for 2016 and Beyond

 Some might say this isn’t an ideal way to list categories and products on an eCommerce website.
-However, this type of behavior, and the “hamburger” icon in general have become some ubiquitous in mobile apps and websites, lending it’s use to most any type of site.
+However, this type of behavior, and the “hamburger” icon in general have become so ubiquitous in mobile apps and websites, it lends it’s use to most any type of site.

 Typography on websites has gotten significantly better by increasing in size and becoming more adaptable.
 This is important for the design of your ecommerce website, because it is through strong typography that you can set your site apart from others.
 Be different, while maintaining a legible font to be visually appealing to your consumers.